JonasAlvarez/crypto-xlm/README.md

    chmod +x secure_xlm_wallet.sh
    ./secure_xlm_wallet.sh
    ```
-5. paste the QR and associated info in notepad (font console 9) and print
+5. paste the QR and associated info into notepad (font console 9) and print

 The result in the pdf.